-A Geographic Information System (GIS) is a computer system that is used to create, manage, and analyze geographic data so that it can be used to answer questions or solve problems by being displayed on maps or used in applications.
+A Geographic Information System (GIS) is a computer system that is used to create, manage, and analyze geographic data so that it can be used to answer questions or solve problems by being displayed on maps or in applications.

 The GIS Office, housed in the Town’s Information Technology Department, is responsible for: